Get

 Research has revealed several conclusions based on the findings.
 For example, brachycephalic dog breeds are likely to have higher bite forces, on average, than the other two groups, particularly with large breeds.
 This group includes the Cane Corso and Bullmastiff.
 Another study found that males had a larger bite force, with a positive correlation between the animal’s size.
 Additionally, intact males are overrepresented in the statistics.

 Based on the data, German Shepherds are an anomaly.
-Aggression is usually seen in animals selectively bred for this trait as guardians or watchdogs.
+Aggression is usually seen in animals selectively bred for this trait, such as guardians or watchdogs.
 It’s worth noting that these dogs were originally used as herders.
 However, the German Shepherd’s intelligence and fierce loyalty made them excellent choices for law enforcement and the military.

 They may not have the highest bite force, but they know how to use it effectively.
 What makes them such good candidates for police and military work is, not the strength of their bite, but their ability to be trained to bite and release, on command.
 These dogs are not intended to severely injure or kill a target, merely catch and restrain.